BoyiZou/WANCO-Weak-adversarial-networks-for-constrained-optimization-problems/README.md

 ## About the code
 * The code in this repository was written in '[Python 3.10](https://www.python.org/downloads/)' and '[PyTorch 2.3.1](https://pytorch.org/get-started/locally/)'. (or it can be directly run on a [Colab](https://colab.google/) Notebook.)
-* Here we provide the code of this paper and have added annotations to some of them for understanding and learning convenience.
-(An example of each type of numerical example has been annotated, and the rest are similar.
-See below for details.)
+* Here, we provide the code of this paper and have added annotations to certain sections to enhance understanding and facilitate learning.
+Each type of numerical example has been annotated, and the remaining examples follow a similar format.
+Please refer below for more details.
   * The code for the Ginsburg-Landau model is provided in 'Ginzburg Landau', where 'WANCO1q' provides some code annotations.
   * The code for the activation test is provided in 'Activation test'.
   * The code for the Dirichlet partition problem is provided in 'Dirichlet partition', where 'PBC-2d-n=25' provides some code annotations.